Climate change effects on the fungal ecosystem component (ClimFun)

 The research network

 The ClimFun project is run in collaboration with numerous researchers that work at the interface of climate change, climatology and fungal ecology, including biologists, climatologists, ecologists, and statisticians from Austria, Germany, Norway, Switzerland, Spain, the Netherlands, the UK and USA.
-Currently, the following researchers are involved in the ClimFun project:
+Please see list on the right for researcers currently involved in the ClimFun Project.

 We also collaborate with other researchers on more specific topics.